hpe-cpp-26/hpe-org-doc-transformer/README.md

 **`5/29/2026 – 6/4/2026`**

 > What Was Done
--Presented a complete end-to-end demo of the project to the mentor.
+- Presented a complete end-to-end demo of the project to the mentor.
 The demo used GitHub and Confluence as the two classification targets, walking through the full pipeline from document ingestion to classification.
 Explained the system architecture end-to-end, covering how documents are normalised, embedded, clustered using medoids, and classified via cosine similarity search.
 >